Lecture Series

 Download MP3s: Part 1 Part 2 Part 3 Part 4 (Approx. 152 minutes)

-This talk (delivered in July of 1999), sets forth background to the wars in the former Yugoslavia.
+This talk sets forth background to the wars in the former Yugoslavia.
 Particular emphasis is on the relationship between the Muslim and Serb minorities in that unfortunate nation, and the development of the 1999 NATO campaign in Kosovo.
 Beginning with discussion of the oppression of Serbs in the Ottoman empire, the lecture discusses the privileged status of Slovenia and Croatia during the Austro-Hungarian empire’s occupation of what is now Yugoslavia.
 The divisions that stemmed from the two empires’ occupation of the Balkans had much to do with setting the stage for the current conflicts.

 The talk then outlines the history of Yugoslavia during World War II, with particular emphasis on the Axis nations’ use of ethnic Albanians and Bosnian Muslims.
 Kosovo was granted nominal autonomy during the Axis occupation of the Balkans, and the Trepca mining complex (in Kosovo) provided the Germans with mineral resources that were essential to the German war effort.
 (The Trepca mining complex is the most valuable piece of economic real estate in the former Yugoslavia.)

 Though largely ignored in most histories of World War II, Nazi Germany’s use of ethnic Muslim populations significantly affected the course of events during World War II in a number of areas, the Balkans in particular.
-The Nazis’formed and operated Muslim Waffen SS divisions in the former Yugoslavia.
+The Nazis formed and operated Muslim Waffen SS divisions in the former Yugoslavia.
 Utilizing the versatile Haj Amin Al-Husseini (self-styled “Grand Mufti of Jerusalem,” Nazi espionage agent, SS Major, Palestinian nationalist leader), the Waffen SS successfully recruited from among Muslim populations in the Balkans, Middle East and Soviet Union.
 In the former Yugoslavia, the Nazis formed a Bosnian Muslim division, the 13th Waffen SS Division (named Hanjar or Handzar.)
 Recruiting for the division from among the ranks of the Young Muslims, was none other than Alija Izetbegovic, the first President of Bosnia.

 Next, the lecture focuses on his resurrection of the Hanjar division after becoming President of Bosnia!
 Trained by veterans of the Afghan conflict and composed largely of ethnic Albanians, the new Hanjar division was explicitly named after, and specifically and overtly patterned on, the 13th Waffen SS division of Izetbegovic’s youth.
 In addition to serving as a Praetorian guard, administering to the personal security of Izetbegovic and other members of the leadership in Sarajevo, Hanjar functions as a “special forces” division, backing up other units and working closely with Mujahadeen formations.